Arttu Viljakainen

 It doesn’t mean these people are mean or want to take advantage of others.
 It’s quite a natural tendency to try and have some order in your environment, and that’s what waterfall-like processes and contracts bring: artificial peace of mind and clarity right now.

-Agile mindset indicates you should embrace the unknown and face the pain early on, during the process, and then the end will be easy and rewarding.
+Agile mindset indicates you should embrace the unknown and face the pain early on, during the process.
+That way you start learning, and the work actually gets easier and rewarding towards the end.

 When you are making decisions on the way of working, take a look at the agile manifesto: